BrendanHiggins/BrendanHiggins.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-Brendan Higgins is a Cybersecurity Engineer/Analyst.
+Brendan Higgins is a Cybersecurity Engineer.

 This site is just a place to record interesting things in cyber security, technology, programming, literature, video games, and just about anything else that he finds interesting.